ImtiazVision/The-10-Essentials-of-Influence-and-Persuasion/README.md

 ### How to Build an Effective Introduction

 People are convinced by advice from people they view as experts.
 Allowing someone else to introduce us removes the "self" from self-promotion.
+As a result, having someone else introduce us is the ideal option.